statcp/IJOC-preview/2024.0796/README.md

 This directory contains the code for the *group simplex-based multinomial logistic regression (GSMLR)* algorithm.

-This project contains four folders: `data`, `results`, `src`, `scripts`.
+This project contains three folders: `data`, `src`, and `scripts`.
 - `data`: include five real datasets (.Rdata file) used in the paper.
 - `src`: include the source codes (.R file).
-- `scripts`: include codes (.R file) to replicate the experiments for Figure 3 in the paper, all outputs necessary for the study can be reproduced with similar codes.
+- `scripts`: include codes (.R file) to replicate the experiments for Figure 3 in the paper.
+All outputs necessary for the study can be reproduced with similar codes.

 ## Replicating
 To get the Figures and Tables in the paper, please run the R codes in the `scripts` folder.